 The 2011 edition saw Rice with an 18-13 overall mark and a 13-7 second-place record in Conference USA.
-The Owls also produced AVCA All-America Honorable Mentions junior Nancy Cole and redshirt-sophomore Megan Murphy.
+The Owls also produced AVCA All-America Honorable Mentions Cole and redshirt-sophomore Murphy.
 Cole was a first-team All-C-USA honoree, while Murphy was a second-team pick.
 Freshman Jillian Humphrey was selected to the All-C-USA Freshman squad.

-During the 2009 season, the Owls won their first-ever conference championship when they defeated Tulsa 3-2, to earn Conference USA's NCAA automatic bid.
+During 2009, the Owls won their first-ever conference championship when they defeated Tulsa 3-2, to earn Conference USA's NCAA automatic bid.
 Rice also sported a final RPI ranking of 37, its highest ever, out of 330 institutions, to lead C-USA.
 In 2009, Rice produced the C-USA Setter of the Year in Meredith Schamun and the C-USA Libéro of the Year in Tracey Lam.
 Those two along with Ashleigh McCord and Natalie Bogan were All-C-USA First Team selections as well as AVCA All-America Honorable Mentions.
 Volpe also collected match victory number 100 with a 3-1 win at UAB on Sept.
 28, 2009.

 In 2008, Rice posted a 23-7 overall record, while winning a school-record 12 of 16 matches in C-USA play that placed them third in the standings, their highest finish to date.
 The Owls also cleaned up several C-USA awards.
 Tracey Lam was named as the league's Libero of the Year, while Karyn Morgan, Meredith Schamun, and Natalie Bogan were selected to the C-USA First Team.
 Lam and Jessica Holderness were named to the C-USA Second Team, while Ashleigh McCord made the C-USA All-Freshman Team.

-In her first season at Rice, Volpe coached the Owls to a 25-5 overall record and the team's first ever NCAA tournament appearance.
+In 2004, her first season at Rice, Volpe led the Owls to a 25-5 overall record and the team's first ever NCAA tournament appearance.
 Volpe's squad finished the season with marks in the top 30 nationally in assists per game, blocks per game, kills per game, and hitting percentage.
 The Owls were ranked 15th in the nation in assists and kills, recording 15.54 assists per game and 16.9 kills per game.
 Even more impressive is the fact that the Owls were competitive with the very best teams in the nation, taking then third-ranked Hawaii to four games on the Wahine's home court and forcing a fifth game against then top-ranked Minnesota.